gibbonCode/GIBBON/README.md

 # Testing <a name="Test"></a>
 GIBBON's core functionality can be tested by running `testGibbon('all','test');`.
 Use `testGibbon('demo','test');` or `testGibbon('help','test');` for running the demo or help files only.
-GIBBON is currently developed and tested using the most recent version of MATLAB (or the latest pre-release) and has been tested on Windows 10, Ubuntu 14.10/16.04/17.10, and Mac OS.
+GIBBON is currently developed and tested using the most recent version of MATLAB (or the latest pre-release) and has been tested on Windows 10, Ubuntu (14.10 up to 18.10), and Mac OS.
 Most of GIBBON's functionality is compatible with older MATLAB versions, especially MATLAB R2014a and newer (Delaunay tessellation and toolbox help integration are amongst things that have undergone large changes).
 Please inform the developers (or open an issue) if a particular function does not work for your MATLAB environment.
 It is likely that codes can be easily altered to work for your version.
 A large portion of GIBBON's functionality does not rely on special MATLAB toolboxes.
 However some functions do.
 Here is a list of toolboxes which appear to be used in GIBBON:
 * Image Processing Toolbox
 * Bioinformatics Toolbox